 - Banks shed 6,764 branches in the U.S., or 7% of the total number, from 2012 to 2017, according to a Federal Reserve report released Monday.

 - The report highlights a widening gap between banking services in urban and rural areas.
 It identified 44 "deeply affected" counties that had 10 or fewer branches in 2012 and lost half or more of them by 2017.
-Thirty-nine of the 44 deeply affected counties are rural, the Fed said.
+Thirty-nine of those counties are rural, the Fed said.

 - The report also broke down data between counties that lost branches and those that gained.
 Losses, again, were steeper in rural areas.
 Rural counties that lost branches between 2012 and 2017 did so at a 14% rate, the report said.
 For urban areas, that figure was 9%.